taosdata/TDengine/docs/en/12-taos-sql/02-database.md

 - SINGLE_STABLE: specifies whether the database can contain more than one supertable.
   - 0: The database can contain multiple supertables.
   - 1: The database can contain only one supertable.
+- STT_TRIGGER: specifies the number of file merges triggered by flushed files.
+The default is 8, ranging from 1 to 16.
 - TABLE_PREFIX：The prefix length in the table name that is ignored when distributing table to vnode based on table name.
 - TABLE_SUFFIX：The suffix length in the table name that is ignored when distributing table to vnode based on table name.
+- TSDB_PAGESIZE: The page size of the data storage engine in a vnode.
+The unit is KB.
+The default is 4 KB.
+The range is 1 to 16384, that is, 1 KB to 16 MB.
 - WAL_RETENTION_PERIOD: specifies the time after which WAL files are deleted.
 This parameter is used for data subscription.
 Enter a time in seconds.
 The default value of single copy is 0.
 A value of 0 indicates that each WAL file is deleted immediately after its contents are written to disk. -1: WAL files are never deleted.
 The default value of multiple copy is 4 days.
 - WAL_RETENTION_SIZE: specifies the size at which WAL files are deleted.
 This parameter is used for data subscription.
 Enter a size in KB.
 The default value of single copy is 0.
 A value of 0 indicates that each WAL file is deleted immediately after its contents are written to disk. -1: WAL files are never deleted.
 The default value of multiple copy is -1.
 - WAL_ROLL_PERIOD: specifies the time after which WAL files are rotated.
 After this period elapses, a new WAL file is created.
 The default value of single copy is 0.
 A value of 0 indicates that a new WAL file is created only after the previous WAL file was written to disk.
 The default values of multiple copy is 1 day.